mixerrules/TF2ChatToTTS/README.md

 ```

 ## How to get More TTS voices:
-You can change the TTS voice using the windows built-in voices, you can get more voices here: [Open Settings](ms-settings:speech).
+You can change the TTS voice using the windows built-in voices, go to this url in your browser: ms-settings:speech

 ## Known issues: